Impressment: The Impress Service and impressment at sea

 Captain John Quilliam RN.
 Quilliam was impressed into the Royal Navy in 1794.
 Unlike most impressed sailors, Quilliam rose rapidly in the Royal Navy and by 1797 had attained the rank of midshipman.
 He served with distinction at the Battle of Trafalgar, as first lieutenant on HMS Victory, before being promoted to the rank of captain, serving on the Newfoundland Station.
 He retired from the Royal Navy in 1815.

 The Royal Navy also impressed seamen from inbound British merchant ships at sea, though this was done by individual warships, rather than by the Impress Service.
 Impressment, particularly press gangs, became consistently unpopular with the British public (as well as in the American colonies) and ran the risk of physical assault.
-One press gang leader, working in the fishing ports of Mousehole and Newlyn in Cornwall, wrote that he was severely beaten by three or four men who also attempted to hang him.
-After escaping, he sent his servant to fetch a local constable for assistance, whereupon the townsfolk of Newlyn "fell on my man, knocked him off [his horse], broke his head and threw him over a cliff so that he was taken up dead."
+In one Incident during the Third Anglo-Dutch War, one press gang leader, working in the fishing ports of Mousehole and Newlyn in Cornwall, wrote that "[he was] going home at night when three or four of them [Mousehole men] fell on me, and with clubs beat and abused me, and endeavoured to throw me over a great high cliff, and had a rope with them ready to hang me, and tore all my cloak in pieces" after managing to escape this, he then "immediately repaired to a notary, and gave out my warrants, and then sent my servant purposely with my horse to Newlyn to the constable with my warrant to impress seamen.
+The town seeing my horse, fell on my man and knocked him off, broke his head, and threw him over cliff, that he was taken up dead, so that for the present go no further with the other warrants."

 Basis

 At the time of the Battle of Trafalgar in 1805, over half the Royal Navy's 120,000 sailors were pressed men.
 The power of the Impressment Service to conscript was limited by law to seafarers, including merchant seamen, longshoremen, collier crews and fishermen.
 There is little basis to the widespread impression that civilians without any seafaring background were randomly seized from home, country lane or workplace by press gangs or that the latter were employed inland away from coastal ports; notably Portsmouth, Plymouth, Harwich and Yarmouth.

-However, convicted petty criminals were often given the option of volunteering for naval service as unskilled "quota men" by parish constables and inland courts (see below).
+However, convicted petty criminals were often given the option of volunteering for naval service as unskilled "quota men" by parish constables and inland courts.

 This tablet commemorates the Admiralty's apology for the killing of two quarrymen (Alexander Andrews and Rick Flann) and one blacksmith (William Lano), during an illegal attempt to impress them on the Isle of Portland in Dorset on 2 April 1803.
 A young lady, Mary Way, died later from wounds.
 The illegality of the raid was confirmed in the London and local courts.